VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 Let's start with one of them well known traps.

 Say you want to tell CMake to look for your packages in a certain path.
-You look up the docs and find out what variable teels it that.
+You look up the docs and find out what variable tells it that.
 Easy peasy:

 `set(CMAKE_PREFIX_PATH <myPath>)`